knowledged

 4. Store makes one atomic git commit: store(<jobID>): path.

-• ?query=… — same relevance call, then a synthesis call that answers from those files only.
+• GET /answer?query=… — same relevance call as /search, then a synthesis call that answers from those files only.

 Crash recovery